 &lt;sup>1 Due to the recent flooding events, the treatment plants from Wegnez (Verviers) and Grosses-Battes (Liège) are temporarily out of order.
 These two areas had therefore not been screened for SARS-CoV-2.
 Fortunately, Liège is still well represented within this surveillance, however Verviers is not.
-From this week on (13th of October), the covered area of Soumagne is added to the surveillance.
+Since the 13th of October, the covered area of Soumagne is added to the surveillance.